EdWordy/Folio-Text-Editor/README.md

 2 [PASS] LOG FILE: A logging file, for fine-grain debugging

-As well, the parser, for counting words, goes from specific case to general.
-I tried general to specific with little result.

 [^1]: Visual Studio is property of Microsoft Corporation.

 [^2]: Refer to LICENSE for more information on the terms and conditions of the use of the software.